Mastering Environment Variables in Docker: Configuration vs. Secrets

 | Feature | Environment Variables (for config) | Docker Secrets (for sensitive data) |

-| :------------------ | :--------------------------------------- | :------------------------------------------ |\
+| :------------------ | :--------------------------------------- | :------------------------------------------ |

-| Purpose | Non-sensitive application configuration | Sensitive data (passwords, API keys) |\
+| Purpose | Non-sensitive application configuration | Sensitive data such as passwords and API keys |

-| Visibility | Visible via docker inspect, ps -e | Mounted as files; not in docker inspect |\
+| Visibility | Visible via docker inspect and often process inspection | Mounted as files; not shown as normal environment values |

-| Access in App | Read from os.environ (or similar) | Read from /run/secrets/<secret_name> file |\
+| Access in App | Read from os.environ or similar | Read from /run/secrets/<secret_name> file |

-| Managed by | Docker runtime, Docker Compose | Docker Swarm, Docker Compose |\
+| Managed by | Docker runtime, Docker Compose | Docker Swarm, Docker Compose, or an external secret manager |

-| Use Cases | Port numbers, debug flags, non-sensitive URLs | Database passwords, API tokens, private keys |\
+| Use Cases | Port numbers, debug flags, non-sensitive URLs | Database passwords, API tokens, private keys |

 Best Practices for Both